Experiencing Peace Of Mind CT

 Patients with established diagnoses and/or taking medications who are new to our practice, please be advised:

-We do not take the diagnoses given by another provider for granted.
-We do not take your medications prescribed by another provider for granted either.
-We will advise you if we feel you are inappropriately diagnosed with a condition and we may initiate medication adjustments if the current treatment is inappropriate and/or not effective.
+We do not take the diagnoses and medications given by another provider for granted.
+We will advise you if we feel you are inappropriately diagnosed and we may recommend medication adjustments.

-We will encourage de-prescribing if you are on numerous psychotropic medications and you are not aware that you are taking them or you don't know why they were prescribed.
+We will encourage de-prescribing if you are on numerous psychotropic medications and you are not aware that you are taking them and/or you don't know why they were prescribed.

-If you are switching from another practice to ours, we strongly encourage you to sign a release of information so your previous mental health provider can share with us your history and past and current treatments.
+If you are switching from another practice to ours, we strongly encourage you to sign a release of information so your previous mental health provider can share with us your history, past, and current treatments.

 Special Considerations